-Note 1: In case an affiliate is a foreign company, list persons with equivalent positions.

-Note 2: In case an invested company is a company limited by shares, please specify the number of owned shares and percentage; for others, please specify contribution to paid-in capital and percentage, plus notes.

-Note 3: in case directors or supervisors are institutional investors, information on their representatives should also be provided.

-1. Director Wong, Wen-yuan is chairman of Formosa Taffeta Co., Ltd.

-2. Director Hong, Fu-yuan is chairman of Formosa Chemicals & Fibre Corp.

-3. Director Lee, Ming-chang is president of Formosa Taffeta Co., Ltd.

-4. Director Tseng, Ching-pin is consultant of general management division of Formosa Taffeta Co., Ltd., and president of Formosa Development Co., Ltd.

-5. Director Chang, Hsien-tang is deputy senior specialist of Formosa Development Co., Ltd

-6. Director Lee, Chien-kuan is deputy vice president of first business segment of Formosa Taffeta Co., Ltd.

-7. Director Wu, Li-jen is deputy assistant vice president of the first business segment of Formosa Taffeta Co., Ltd

-8. Director Cheng, Hung-ning is assistant vice president of General Management Divisions (as well as acting vice president of General Management Divisions) of Formosa Taffeta Co., Ltd.

-9. Director Chen, Jui-mao, the president of Formosa Taffeta (Hong Kong) Co., Ltd., is senior administrator of dyeing and finishing division of Formosa Taffeta Co., Ltd.
+- Note 1: In case an affiliate is a foreign company, list persons with equivalent positions. - Note 2: In case an invested company is a company limited by shares, please specify the number of owned shares and percentage; for others, please specify contribution to paid-in capital and percentage, plus notes. - Note 3: in case directors or supervisors are institutional investors, information on their representatives should also be provided. - 1.
+Director Wong, Wen-yuan is chairman of Formosa Taffeta Co., Ltd. - 2.
+Director Hong, Fu-yuan is chairman of Formosa Chemicals & Fibre Corp. - 3.
+Director Lee, Ming-chang is president of Formosa Taffeta Co., Ltd. - 4.
+Director Tseng, Ching-pin is consultant of general management division of Formosa Taffeta Co., Ltd., and president of Formosa Development Co., Ltd. - 5.
+Director Chang, Hsien-tang is deputy senior specialist of Formosa Development Co., Ltd - 6.
+Director Lee, Chien-kuan is vice president of first business segment of Formosa Taffeta Co., Ltd. - 7.
+Director Wu, Li-jen is deputy vice president of the first business segment of Formosa Taffeta Co., Ltd - 8.
+Director Cheng, Hung-ning is deputy vice president of General Management Divisions of Formosa Taffeta Co., Ltd. - 9.
+Director Chen, Jui-mao, the president of Formosa Taffeta (Hong Kong) Co., Ltd., is senior administrator of dyeing and finishing division of Formosa Taffeta Co., Ltd.